humanitec-architecture/example-library/README.md

 Where applicable, favor [`humctl` CLI](https://developer.humanitec.com/platform-orchestrator/cli/) YAML over all other formats.
 The CLI is the universal language of Humanitec platform orchestration, and also the most concise and easiest to read.
 Feel free to provide additional formats such as Terraform.

+> ℹ️ The Terraform variants of YAML Resource Definitions are [generated automatically](#auto-generated-content).
+Please provide the YAML variants only.

 ## No configuration required

 There is no configuration or mandatory metadata required when adding content.
 Follow the conventions described in the [content organization rules](#organize-content) to structure your files.